Skip to main content

 Free Event + Panel Discussion

-Join us for a special screening of The Spoils, an acclaimed documentary by Canadian filmmaker Jamie Kastner, followed by a live Q&A exploring the urgent and evolving global movement for art restitution.
+Join us for a special screening of the acclaimed documentary The Spoils, directed by Canadian filmmaker Jamie Kastner, followed by a live Q&A exploring the urgent and evolving global movement for art restitution.

-The screening will be followed by a panel discussion with Dr. Clarence Epstein, President of the Claudine and Stephen Bronfman Family Foundation and Head of the Max Stern Art Restitution Project, Eva Respini, Co-CEO and Curator at Large at the Vancouver Art Gallery, offering expert insight into the progress and challenges shaping restitution efforts today.
+The screening will be followed by a panel discussion with Dr. Clarence Epstein, President of the Claudine and Stephen Bronfman Family Foundation and Head of the Max Stern Art Restitution Project; Lou-Ann Neel, Kwakwaka’wakw artist and former Head of the Indigenous Collections and Repatriations Department at the Royal BC Museum, Victoria; and Eva Respini, Interim Co-CEO & Curator at Large at the Vancouver Art Gallery, offering expert insight into the progress and challenges shaping restitution efforts today.

 Tickets: Free, registration required